Schauder fixed-point theorem

-The Schauder fixed-point theorem is an extension of the Brouwer fixed-point theorem to topological vector spaces, which may be of infinite dimension.
-It asserts that if $K$ is a nonempty convex closed subset of a Hausdorff topological vector space $V$ and $f$ is a continuous mapping of $K$ into itself such that $f(K)$ is contained in a compact subset of $K$, then $f$ has a fixed point.
+The Schauder fixed-point theorem is an extension of the Brouwer fixed-point theorem to locally convex topological vector spaces, which may be of infinite dimension.
+It asserts that if $K$ is a nonempty convex closed subset of a Hausdorff locally convex topological vector space $V$ and $f$ is a continuous mapping of $K$ into itself such that $f(K)$ is contained in a compact subset of $K$, then $f$ has a fixed point.

 A consequence, called Schaefer's fixed-point theorem, is particularly useful for proving existence of solutions to nonlinear partial differential equations.